barrettinfotech/trumpet-rep-sheets/lesson-notes/livcask.md

 Welcome back to studio Liv!
 I'll add your lesson notes here throughout the semester.

+### week 3

+Good job on the Bizet.
+Some strategies to make it better--listen to an opera singer singing this.
+Try to imitate on trumpet what the singer is doing.
+Use vibrato.
+Practice vibrato deliberately with a metronome when warming up or doing fundamentals.
+5 minutes a day or so.
+Gradually speed up metronome.
+Then bring that developed vibrato back into your music.
+We explored ways to work with recorded music.
+Ask Kris Usrey about ripping mp3s from videos on YouTube.
+When you get your mp3, then run it through an app like Transcribe! or the Amazing Downloader.
+They don't play nice with protected file types--that's why you need an mp3.
+Then you can get the recording into the key you want to work with.
+At the speed you want to work with.
+This is especially great for jazz, but also very helpful for classical trumpet.
+When practicing, try to resonate all the notes--use buzzing practice to help get the chops in sync with what the trumpet wants to do.
+You'll sound great that way.

 ## 2nd week
 Why yo range cheeks?